Blog

 Read More »

-Well we can’t say they didn’t warn us about climate change, more rain, rising seas, extreme weather.
-The television is full of images of flooded homes and the miserable aftermath.
+Well, we can’t say they didn’t warn us about climate change; more rain, rising seas, extreme weather.
+The television is full of images of flooding homes and the miserable aftermath.
 People being interviewed say that they have never known it this bad.
-Houses that were once considered above the flood plain are now being deluged and everyone is looking for …
+Houses that were once considered above the flood plain, are now being deluged and everyone is looking for someone to blame.
+Try Jeremy Clarkson.

 Read More »

-The recent incident of The Apollo Theatre ceiling collapsing on the audience thankfully resulted in no deaths, though it appears there are some very serious injuries.
+The recent incident of The Apollo Theatre ceiling collapse thankfully resulted in no deaths, though it appears there are some very serious injuries.
 No doubt even many of those lucky enough to have escaped unscathed will have nightmares and may hesitate to enter old buildings for a while.
-At the very least they will become habitual ceiling …
+At the very least they will become habitual ceiling watchers from now on.

 Read More »